Which Countertop Lasts Longer in Florida Kitchens?

 10. Can I use Quartz outdoors in Florida?

 Quartz is not recommended for outdoor kitchens because sunlight can fade it over time.
-Granite or Porcelain are better for outdoor or sun-exposed areas.
+Granite or porcelain is better for outdoor or sun-exposed areas.

 Our Satisfied Customers